 If there is a possibility that an individual has come into contact with the rabies virus, it is essential that they seek immediate medical attention.
-In most cases, it is difficult to determine with certainty if rabies is present and post-exposure prophylaxis (PEP) is usually recommended as a precautionary method as a result.
+In most cases, it is difficult to determine with certainty if rabies is present; therefore, post-exposure prophylaxis (PEP) is usually recommended as a precautionary measure.

 At present, there are no tests available that are able to diagnose infection with rabies immediately after suspected exposure to the virus.
 When clinical symptoms begin to present, it becomes possible to diagnose rabies with various diagnostic techniques.

 Hydrophobia or aerophobia are signs that are usually specific to rabies and may indicate infection with the virus, but it is not currently possible to confirm rabies diagnosis with testing this early.

 If the suspected case of rabies was caused by a bite from an animal that is still in the nearby vicinity, as would be the case if it was a neighbor's pet, for example, it may be possible to test the animal directly for the rabies virus.
 This can provide knowledge of whether the rabies virus is present sooner, which can avoid unnecessary PEP vaccinations, as well as the financial and emotional burden that can be associated with treatment.

 The incubation period after exposure to rabies virus can vary from as little as one week to more than a year; however, most people experience symptoms after a few months.
 When symptoms present, they may include:

 However, diagnosis based on clinical presentation alone is difficult; therefore, several tests are needed to confirm the clinical diagnosis of rabies in humans.
 As a result of the severity of diagnosis with rabies, it is essential that diagnostic tests provide fast results that are reliable, sensitive, and specific.